vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 1. **Existing Management Cluster**

     For production use-cases a "real" Kubernetes cluster should be used with appropriate backup and DR policies and procedures in place.
-The Kubernetes cluster must be at least v1.19.1.
+The Kubernetes cluster must be at least greater than v1.22.x.

     ```bash
     export KUBECONFIG=<...>